eastgenomics/eggd_somalier_extract/README.md

 This app is only used to extract sites.
 The output file (.somalier) can be used to predict the relatedness and sex of sample.
 This app can be used in a single workflow as the app runs separately for each vcf file.The app can also be used if ancestry wants to be calculated.

 ## How does this app calculate relatedness and sex of sample?
-To run sex check and relatedness - the app somalier_related needs to be run.
+To run sex check and relatedness - the app somalier_relate needs to be run.
 This will output a few tsv's and html of all samples sex, relatedness and ancestry.

 ### This app was made by EMEE GLH